Cohort of Autumn 2021

 Founders and Coders will always prioritise marginalised people’s safety over the comfort of the privileged.
 If you don’t like the sound of any of this then we’d ask you to reconsider your application.

-Before we will consider your application, you must complete the following prerequisites:
+Before we will consider your application, you must complete the following tasks:

 Create a GitHub account